makelinux/lib/README.md

 * unzip_dir - handy unzip to directory with name of zip-file
 * mac_to_ip - looks in LAN IP for MAC
 * ip_to_mac - show MAC address for specified IP in LAN
-* fs_usage - show biggest directories and optionally files on a filesystem, for exampe on root: fs_usage -a /
+* fs_usage - show biggest directories and optionally files on a filesystem, for example on root: fs_usage -a /
 * PATH_add - adds argument to PATH, if required
 * gcc_set - set specified [cross] compiler as default in environment
 * mem_drop_caches - drop chaches and free this memory.
 Practically not required